Journal of Researches in Mechanics of Agricultural Machinery

 Authors

-1 Associate professor, Biosystems Engineering Department, Faculty of Agriculture, Shahid Chamran University of Ahvaz, Ahvaz, Iran.
+1 Department of Biosystems Engineering, Faculty of Agriculture, Shahid Chamran University of Ahvaz, Ahvaz, Iran

-2 Assistant Professor, Agricultural Engineering Research Department, Khuzestan Agriculture and Natural Resources Research and Education Center, Ahvaz, Iran
+2 Agricultural Engineering Research Department, Khuzestan Agriculture and Natural Resources Research and Education Center, Ahvaz, Iran

-3 Associate professor, Department of Biosystems Engineering, Faculty of Agriculture, Jahrom University, Jahrom, Iran
+3 Department of Biosystems Engineering, Faculty of Agriculture, Jahrom University, Jahrom, Iran

 Abstract